Jacob-yen/LEMON/README.md

 ### Environment

 We conducted 5 experiments in `LEMON` of which the library and CUDA version information are as described above.
 In order to facilitate other researchers to reproduce `LEMON`, we provide a `docker`  image for the `E1` experiment.
-It can be easily obtained by the following command (**Note: [nvidia-docker2](https://github.com/NVIDIA/nvidia-docker) is required. **)
+It can be easily obtained by the following command. **Note: [nvidia-docker2](https://github.com/NVIDIA/nvidia-docker) is required. **

 **Step 0:** Install `nvidia-docker2`.
 You can use this [instruction](https://codepyre.com/2019/01/installing-nvidia-docker2-on-ubuntu-18.0.4/) to install it.

-**Step 1: **using the following command to pull the docker image we released for `E1` and create a container for it.
+**Step 1: ** Using the following command to pull the docker image we released for `E1` and create a container for it.

 > docker pull yenming1227/lemon:e1
 >